emberjs/website/source/guides/components/index.md

+HTML was designed in a time when the browser was a simple document viewer.
+Developers building great web apps need something more.

-Unlike other JavaScript frameworks that try to abstract away the DOM, Ember.js embraces HTML, then adds some powerful new features that modernize it for building web apps instead of documents.
+Instead of trying to replace HTML, however, Ember.js embraces it, then adds powerful new features that modernize it for building web apps.

-HTML is great, but currently you are limited to the tags that are created for you by the W3C.
-Wouldn't it be even better if you could define your own, application-specific HTML tags, then implement their behavior using JavaScript?
+Currently, you are limited to the tags that are created for you by the W3C.
+Wouldn't it be great if you could define your own, application-specific HTML tags, then implement their behavior using JavaScript?

 That's exactly what components let you do.
 In fact, it's such a good idea that the W3C is currently working on the [Custom